Integration

 Common questions

 Yes.
-The public downloads include a Loki datasource YAML, a shared dashboard-provider YAML, and a Loki overview dashboard JSON file.
+The downloads include a Loki datasource YAML, a shared dashboard-provider YAML, and a Loki overview dashboard JSON file.

 Is Grafana Loki treated as a built-in sink?